-The right accessories can be leveraged to simplify inventory management, speed data processing and reporting, improve delivery of constituent services, and more.
+The right accessories can be leveraged to simplify inventory management, speed data processing and reporting, improve delivery of constituent services and more.

-Technology that empowers workers to be more agile and mobile is also a key ingredient to attracing millennial workers.
+Technology that empowers workers to be more agile and mobile is also a key ingredient to attracting millennial workers.
 And it can enable better citizen engagement and public service delivery like the solutions implemented in Hawaii and Washington, D.C.